 Your Visit to Carousel Center/Child Advocacy Center

 The Carousel Center, a Child Advocacy Center (TCC) is a safe, child-friendly location for children to speak with trained interviewers or one of our medical providers.
 We know this can be an anxious time for you and your family.
-When we are able, one of our family advocates will call you before the interview or medical evaluation to answer any of your questions.
+When we are able, one of our family advocates will call you before the medical evaluation/interview to answer any of your questions.
 But you don’t have to wait.
 If you have questions and need answers, please call and ask to talk to the advocate assigned to your child’s case.
 We would rather you call than worry.

 While you’re talking to the team, one of our advocates will be showing your child(ren) around the Center.
 They will get to see the room where they will be talking, where they can play and check out the cool artwork.
 If they have questions or worries, they can ask their advocate anything.